syxiaa/ball-k-means/README.md

 # ball-k-means

-* Implementations of ball k-means algorithms as described in xxxxxxx.
+* Implementations of ball k-means algorithms as described in https://ieeexplore.ieee.org/document/9139397.

 * the implementation of the ball k-means algorithm of the C++ version can be found in the 'C++Version' file.